guryanovev/CrystalQuartz/readme.md

     * triggers by jobs and groups;
     * job properties (`JobDataMap`);
   * ability to perform basic scheduler actions:
-    * pause/resume triggers jobs and groups;
+    * pause/resume/delete triggers, jobs or groups;
-    * start/shutdown a scheduler;
+    * start/shutdown/standby/resume a scheduler;
-    * delete (unschedule) job;
+    * execute a job on demand ("Trigger Now");
-    * execute a job on demand ("Trigger Now").
+    * add a trigger for jobs;
   * easy integration with a *remote scheduler* (see [examples](https://github.com/guryanovev/CrystalQuartz/tree/master/examples));
   * works with Quartz.NET v2 or v3.

 # Pre Requirements #

-  1 Quartz.NET v2 or v3 installed to project you want to use as a CrystalQuartz panel host.
+  1. Quartz.NET v2 or v3 installed to project you want to use as a CrystalQuartz panel host.
     <details>
-      <p>CrystalQuartz detects Quartz.dll version at runtime and does not explicitly depends on Quartz
+      <p>CrystalQuartz detects Quartz.dll version at runtime and does not explicitly depend on Quartz
       <a href="https://www.nuget.org/packages/Quartz/">NuGet</a> package.
 So you need to make sure
       you have Quartz pre-installed.</p>
       <p>For Quartz 3:</p>